Becoming an Extension Master Gardener℠ Volunteer in Lee County

 Step 4: Go through the Training Course

-The Training Course will kick-off on a Saturday (10 a.m. to 3 p.m.) and all EMGV trainees are required to attend on this day for orientation and fellowship.
+The Training Course will kick-off on a Saturday (10 a.m. to 3 p.m.) in April or May (TBD) and all EMGV trainees are required to attend on this day for orientation and fellowship.
 This is the day you will also pay your EMG fees.

 Fee: $150, includes Extension Gardener Handbook, EMG name badge, program materials costs, and state fee.
 Please contact Amanda if you have any questions or concerns about the fee.
 Scholarships are available.

-After this initial kick-off, EMGV trainees will attend one class a month for six months.
-Each class will be approximately four hours of class time, with a lunch break!
+After this initial kick-off, EMGV trainees will attend one class (a weekday or weekend) a month for six months.
+Each class will be approximately four hours of class time!
 There will be lectures, hands-on activities, and projects, as well as fun homework assignments and opportunities to get involved in research and outreach with the Cooperative Extension Service.

-There are two options each month so you can choose what is most convenient for you: Wednesdays and Saturdays.
+There are two options each month so you can choose what is most convenient for you: week day TBD (10 a.m. to 3 p.m.), based on class availability; and Sundays (2-6 p.m.).

 You will be required to attend at least one field trip during the training window.